The Princess Bride (novel): Context

 The narrator of The Princess Bride, while named William Goldman, is persona or author surrogate that mixes fictional elements with some biographical details that match the author's life.
 Goldman's personal life, as described in the introduction and commentary in the novel, is fictional.
 In The Princess Bride, Goldman claimed to have one son with his wife, Helen, a psychiatrist.
 In reality, Goldman married Ilene Jones, a photographer, in 1961.
 They had two daughters named Jenny and Susanna, and they divorced in 1991.
 Goldman's commentary contains references to his real-life Hollywood career, including the observation that the famous cliff scene in Butch Cassidy and the Sundance Kid was likely inspired by the Cliffs of Insanity from The Princess Bride.
 While Goldman did write the screenplay for Butch Cassidy and the Sundance Kid in 1969, it is unclear if all the career references have a basis in truth.
 The commentary is extensive, continuing through the text until the end.

 The book's actual roots are in stories Goldman told to his daughters (aged 7 and 4), one of whom had requested a story about "princesses" and the other "brides".
 Goldman describes the earliest character names from the "kid's saga" as "silly names: Buttercup, Humperdinck".
+The novel is often considered a parody of adventure stories, but Goldman never intended to write it that way.
+He simply wanted to write a fun fairy tale for his daughters.
+The themes of romance, escape, and revenge also play into the idea that this book could be a parody.
 The countries are both named after coins.
 The florin was originally an Italian gold coin minted in Florence, and later the name of various currencies and denominations.
 The guilder was originally a Dutch gold coin, and later the name of various currencies used mainly in the Netherlands and its territories.
 The two names are often interchangeable.